romjacket/RJ_LinkRunner/site/ReadMe.md

 During gameplay you may create additional joystick profiles and any found within the game's jacket will be saved and reloaded for player 2/3/4, prioritizing the default profile-name eg: "Game Jacket".gamecontroller.amgp, and other "player#" monikers.)

 I've tested this on a variety of preconfigurations with a few hundred games and found that 99% of them are identified & launched properly without any adjustment whatsoever.

+## Building or compiling from source

+The lrdeploy.exe file will compile and deploy rj_linkrunner project source files and website to github.

+Included with the binary installer or portable version is 7za.exe and aria2c.exe, both of which are required for rj_linkrunner to operate properly.

+# Source Builder